Paraeducators/Special Education Paraeducators Date Posted:

 - Appropriate reading, spelling, writing, and math skills to support student.

 - Physical condition commensurate with the demands of, at a minimum, the essential functions of the position.

-- Exhibited good judgment, patience, tact, and courtesy.
+- Must exhibit good judgment, patience, tact, and courtesy.

-- Demonstrated use and maintenance of ethical practices for confidential communication about students.
+- Utilizes and maintains ethical practices for confidential communication about students.

 - Ability to establish and maintain cooperative and effective working relationships.

 WORKING CONDITIONS: Environment: